Frequently Asked Questions & Suggested Readings/Videos

 Rock Against Communism is another code word employed by the Racist Right.
 RAC was started by the National Front in England as a direct response to Rock Against Racism, an Anti-Nazi League Campaign.
 The original RAC bands were Neo-Nazi punk bands, though these days the term is claimed by a slightly broader political span, ranging from Far Right Nationalist Racist Sexist Xenophobes without swastikas to Far Right Nationalist Racist Sexist Xenophobes with Swastikas.

 RAC, Anti-Antifa and other code words are utilized by Fascists who want to make space for their politics in sub-cultural spaces by jettisoning unfavorable associations and symbols.

 More reading on Anti-Antifa and Rock Against Communism:

-You can help us gather intel by sending us tips, donate to our warchest, promote our public events and demonstrations, and defend Antifa when they come under attack from the left and liberals in the media and online.
+You can help us gather intel by sending us tips, promote our public events and demonstrations, and defend Antifa when they come under attack from the left and liberals in the media and online.